svanschu/SchuWeb-Sitemap/README.md

 Many thanks to Vargas, the original creator of Xmap, who discontinued the development of the extension.

+## Demo
+A small demo you can see at: [demo.schultschik.com](http://demo.schultschik.com/schuweb-sitemap)

 ## Support
 You have trouble using the extension?
 Write an issue here at github or see the [support website](https://extensions.schultschik.com/support) which other possibilities you have.